stormid/components/packages/cookie-banner/README.md

 # Cookie banner

 GDPR compliant cookie banner and consent form.

 Renders a cookie banner and a consent form based on configuration settings, and conditionally invokes cookie-reliant functionality based on user consent.

+Optionally send anonymous [predefined cookie banner and consent form interaction measurements](./measurements.md) to a specified Google Analytics using the Google Measurement API.

 ---

 ## Usage
-Cookie consent is based on categorising cookies and the functions that initialise them, dsribing them in a configuration object passed into the module at initialisition.
+Cookie consent is based on categorising cookies and the functions that initialise them, desribing them in a configuration object passed into the module at initialisition.

 The cookie banner renders itself if no consent preferences are recorded in the browser.
 The consent form renders into a DOMElement with a particular className configurable options (classNames.formContainer).